WISK is the bar specialist. LineNow is the bar specialist's bar specialist's procurement layer.

 When to choose LineNow

 You run a restaurant, hybrid operator, retail business, or anything outside a bar-led operation.
 You want closed-loop procurement, AI on supplier replies, team collaboration on supplier email threads, and a single procurement system across all business units.
-You'd rather have $50/month flat across the whole business than $165+/month per location for one specialty.
+You want flat procurement pricing and upstream reconciliation more than bottle-level scanning depth.

 The honest call